Board of Regents Policy Manual

 The Coordinator’s identity and contact information shall be published by each institution prominently on the institution’s website, as well as in any relevant publication.
 Each institution may choose to have Deputy Title IX Coordinators to whom reports may be made, as well.

-The Coordinator shall notify the System Director of any allegation(s) of Sexual Misconduct that could, standing alone as reported, lead to the suspension or expulsion of the Respondent(s).
-The System Director will work with the institution to determine whether any support services or interim measure(s) are necessary and to assign an investigator who will work under the direction of the System Director or designee, if directed by System Director.
-If an allegation is not initially identified as one that would lead to the suspension or expulsion of the Respondent(s), but facts arise during the course of the investigation that could lead to the Respondent’s suspension or expulsion, the Title IX Coordinator shall notify the System Director or designee.
-The System Director shall have the discretion to oversee the handling of the complaint.
+The Coordinator shall notify the Assistant Vice Chancellor for Student Affairs or their designee of any allegation(s) of Sexual Misconduct that could, standing alone as reported, lead to the suspension or expulsion of the Respondent(s).
+The Assistant Vice Chancellor for Student Affairs or their designee will work with the institution to determine whether any support services or interim measure(s) are necessary.
+If an allegation is not initially identified as one that would lead to the suspension or expulsion of the Respondent(s), but facts arise during the course of the investigation that could lead to the Respondent’s suspension or expulsion, the Title IX Coordinator shall notify the Assistant Vice Chancellor for Student Affairs or designee.
+The Assistant Vice Chancellor for Student Affairs or designee shall have the discretion to oversee the handling of the complaint.

 6.7.2 (B) Confidential Reports